nakim97/KuchiKopi/README.md

 # KuchiKopi Island
 https://kuchikopi.netlify.app/

-This was a portfolio project done for the class, CS290- Web Development at OSU.
+This was a portfolio project done for the class, CS290 - Web Development,  at OSU.
 This project is a travel website for my island, Kuchi Kopi, in the video game, Animal Crossing New Horizon.

 ## Tech Stack
 HTML, CSS , Javascript , BootStrap , Node.Js , Socket.IO , jQuery